Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Conclusions

-Finite-time Lyapunov analysis of the linear variational equations provides an alternative diagnostic approach to eigen-analysis of the associated system matrix (the Jacobian matrix associated with the vector field).
-Though we have used this finite-time information to improve the performance of the intrinsic low-dimensional manifold type approach for determining points on a slow manifold, the finite-time information could potentially be used (a) to suggest a transformation of coordinates leading to the standard form required for the analytical singular perturbation approach, (b) to initialize the basis vectors in the computational singular perturbation method, and (c) to guide the selection of independent and dependent variables in the application of the Roussel-Fraser partial differential equation approach.
+The practical goal of this work was to use finite-time Lyapunov analysis to improve accuracy, and extend applicability, relative to the intrinsic low-dimensional manifold method, in estimating points on slow manifolds and more generally normally hyperbolic center manifolds.
+This has been accomplished as demonstrated in several examples of increasing dimension and complexity.
+In addition, a definition of a uniform finite-time two-timescale set has been proposed with requirements on the finite-time Lyapunov spectrum and the subspaces constructed from the finite-time Lyapunov vectors, accounting for finite-time features - non-modal growth and rate of subspace convergence to the desired invariant subspaces.
+Although the examples show there exist systems for which the finite-time Lyapunov analysis method is viable, further experience is needed to clarify how broadly applicable it is.

-Further attention to numerical algorithms and additional application experience, along with direct comparison with other slow manifold determination methods, are needed to complete the development and assessment of the methodology.
-Although in this paper we have stopped with the computation of points on the slow manifold, our ultimate objective is to translate the geometric structure into reduced-order models.
+Finite-time Lyapunov analysis of the tangent linear dynamics provides an alternative diagnostic approach to eigen-analysis of the associated system matrix (the Jacobian matrix associated with the vector field).
+Though we have used this finite-time information for approximating points on invariant manifolds, the finite-time information could potentially be used (a) to suggest a transformation of coordinates leading to the standard form required for the analytical singular perturbation approach, or more generally to coordinates adapted to the manifold structure, (b) to guide the selection of independent and dependent variables in the application of the quasi-steady-state approximation, the zero-derivative approach, and the Roussel-Fraser partial differential equation approach, and (c) to obtain an invariant manifold approximation that could subsequently be refined by another method.
+Also in the solution of boundary-value problems for two-timescale systems, determining points on manifolds to approximate certain missing boundary conditions at each end is exactly what is needed.